 Identifying Common Problems and Finding Solutions

 Slate roofing is somewhat similar to having a vintage car—beautiful but requires a certain level of maintenance.
-Although slate roofs are time-tested and known for their longevity, they are not without their problems from time to time.
+Although slate roofs are time-tested and known for their longevity, they are not without their slate roof problems from time to time.
 But the good news is that most problems can be solved, especially if you notice them in their early stage.
 Let’s take a look at some of the usual suspects:

 Cracked Tiles